Statement on ECB bond buys

-FRANKFURT The following is the text of the statement issued by the European Central Bank on Sunday:
+FRANKFURT Following is the text of the statement issued by the European Central Bank on Sunday:

 1. The Governing Council of the European Central Bank (ECB) welcomes the announcements made by the governments of Italy and Spain concerning new measures and reforms in the areas of fiscal and structural policies.
 The Governing Council considers a decisive and swift implementation by both governments as essential in order to substantially enhance the competitiveness and flexibility of their economies, and to rapidly reduce public deficits.